spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     F --> |No| H(Fix settings)
 ```

-When the application starts up, exceptions may occur due to general coding errors or connectivity issues.
+When the application starts, exceptions may occur due to general coding errors or connectivity issues.
 Review the application log file to find the exceptions and fix as appropriate.
-Ensure all external services are reachable, correct credentials are provided and any other required information.
+Ensure that all external services are reachable, correct credentials are provided, and any other required information is correct.

 ## General Application Debugging

+The following diagram shows a typical debugging process for general application debugging:

 ```mermaid
 graph TD;